-We have two 1662 trombones available.
+We have one last 1662 trombone available with a red brass bell.
 They are already collector's items.

 Acoustically Elegant describes this beautiful Kanstul trombone.
 Custom built in Southern California by one of the premier brass makers in the world, the Kanstul model 1662 has been one of our most popular bass trombones.
 Its beauty arises from its simplicity and graceful curves, ease of response, distinctive tone, and user comfort.

 One of Kanstul's talents is designing a horn that will recreate a vintage sound.
 That's an obscure concept, but they are very good at it.
 In this case the vintage sound is from one of the classic bass trombones of the 20th century: the Conn 62H.
 Introduced around 1968, the 62H is a rare and fairly unusual design.
 It is among several vintage Conn trombones that featured a one-piece conical bell section and no tuning slide at its posterior.
 The Conn's tuning adjustment was instead located within the bracing of the hand slide.
 This design was not a new concept, going back to at least the 1890s.
 Tuning in the slide was the primary design of several trombone makers in the early 20th century.
 Production of the 62H only lasted a few years, but that vintage instrument has been embraced by players worldwide to this day.
 Production of the Kanstul 1662 lasted for 18 years.